Lou Dobbs Tonight: CNN era

-Lou Dobbs Tonight began with the name Moneyline with the premiere of CNN, and was CNN's main financial show for over 20 years, for a large portion of those years airing on CNN International as well.
+Lou Dobbs Tonight began with the name Moneyline with the premiere of CNN and was CNN's main financial show for over 20 years.
+For a large portion of those years, it aired on CNN International as well.

-In late 1997, Dobbs hired former ABC News and NBC News Executive Producer David Bohrman to turn the program into a more general evening newscast, which would be called The Moneyline NewsHour.
-The program was half financially focused, and half general news.
+In late 1997, Dobbs hired former ABC News and NBC News executive producer David Bohrman to turn the program into a more general evening newscast, which would be called The Moneyline NewsHour.
+The program was half financially focused and half general news.
 It was the first regular program at CNN to have its main control room outside of Atlanta.

 As the show moved more towards general news and economic and political commentary, it was renamed Lou Dobbs Moneyline and then Lou Dobbs Tonight.
 The show was among CNN's most watched.

-On November 4, 2006, a taped weekend edition of Lou Dobbs Tonight, entitled Lou Dobbs this Week, began airing.
+On November 4, 2006, a taped weekend edition of Lou Dobbs Tonight, entitled Lou Dobbs This Week, began airing.
 The weekend show, which aired every Saturday and Sunday night, discussed issues from the past week and the week ahead.

-On November 11, 2009, Lou Dobbs left the network, telling viewers that the night's episode of Lou Dobbs Tonight was his last and that "some leaders in media, politics and business have been urging me to go beyond the role here at CNN".
+On November 11, 2009, Lou Dobbs left the network, telling viewers that the night's episode of Lou Dobbs Tonight was his last.
+Further, he said, "Some leaders in media, politics and business have been urging me to go beyond the role here at CNN".
 Although he had a contract with CNN until the end of 2011, CNN agreed to release him early.
-It was announced that John King would host a new program in the timeslot, and that the transitional program CNN Tonight (initially hosted by John Roberts) would replace Lou Dobbs Tonight in the meantime.
-John King's new program, John King, USA, debuted in Lou Dobbs' timeslot on March 22, 2010.
+It was announced that John King would host a new program in the time slot and that the transitional program CNN Tonight (initially hosted by John Roberts) would replace Lou Dobbs Tonight in the meantime.
+John King's new program, John King, USA, debuted in Lou Dobbs' time slot on March 22, 2010.

 Fox Business era

 On November 10, 2010, Fox Business Network announced that Dobbs would join the channel.
 On March 3, 2011, it was announced that Dobbs' program would premiere on March 14, and that it would also be known as Lou Dobbs Tonight.

-Lou Dobbs Tonight would become the network's highest-rated series, especially during the presidency of Donald Trump—whom Dobbs regularly supported on-air.
+The program became the network's highest-rated series, especially during the first presidency of Donald Trump—whom Dobbs regularly supported on-air.

+On January 4, 2021, Dobbs stated on air that "everyone knows" crimes were committed in the election process in several states, but he went on to state that "...we still don't have verifiable, tangible support" for those alleged crimes.
+He added that "...we have had a devil of a time finding actual proof."
 On February 5, 2021, Fox Business abruptly cancelled Lou Dobbs Tonight.
 Dobbs was one of several anchors that had been named in a defamation lawsuit against Fox News by voting machine vendor Smartmatic, which accused the parties of spreading conspiracy theories alleging that it was responsible for voter fraud during the 2020 presidential election.
-The program was replaced in its timeslot by Fox Business Tonight, which is hosted by various Fox Business anchors.
+The program was replaced in its time slot by Fox Business Tonight, which is hosted by various Fox Business anchors.